dOrgTech/arc.react/documentation/usage.md

 - xdai
 - private

+You can also pass in your own configuration like so:
+TODO: example of another network with custom settings

 ---

 ## Components

-You can use every class that is an entity (a.k.a. extends from the Entity class in [Arc.js library](https://github.com/daostack/arc.js)) as a react component - Please check [architecture section]("./architecture") before going further
+You can use every class that is an entity (a.k.a. extends from the Entity class in [Arc.js library](https://github.com/daostack/arc.js)) as a react component - Please check the [architecture section](./architecture) before going further

 ```ts
 //Every component accepts the following props: